sohalsdr/distrobox-containers/README.md

 All-purpose starting point for development.
 Arch system with basic environment installed and configured.

 ### Post-install steps
-- Set up GitHub authentication with GitHub CLI
-- Set git username and email
+- Run post install script with `post-install-script`
 - Potentially install an AUR helper

 ## generic-dev-slim
 Same idea as generic-dev, but based on Alpine Edge instead.

 ### Post-install steps
-- Set up GitHub authentication with GitHub CLI
-- Set git username and email
+- Run post install script with `post-install-script`

 ## circuitpython-dev
 Slim, preconfigured environment based on Alpine with basic environment, plus python, pip, and circup for managing CircuitPython libraries.

 ### Post-install steps
-- Run `pipx ensurepath` to add pipx packages to PATH
-- Set up GitHub authentication with GitHub CLI
-- Set git username and email
+- Run post install script with `post-install-script`
 - Install [CircuitPython Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython)

 ## butane-deploy
 Similar to generic-dev-slim, but with butane and other utilities for working with and serving up Butane/Ignition configs

 ### Post-install steps
-- Run the post-install script with the following command: `fish ~/.post_install/configure.fish`
+- Run post install script with `post-install-script`
-    - Configures Github auth
-    - Configures Git name and email
-    - Creates Git working directory